EricCabrol/VehicleDynamics/books.md

 ### The more recent books ###

+* **Reza N Jazar, _Vehicle Dynamics, Theory and Application_ (2017)**

+Editor : Springer / 1st edition : 2008 (1036 p.) / 2nd edition : 2014 (1066 p.) / 3rd edition : 2017 (988 p.)

+Springer website claims that the 3rd edition has been reduced by 25% ("to allow for coverage over one semester"), but there is still approximately one thousand pages ...

+Professor Jazar also wrote _Advanced Vehicle Dynamics_ published in 2019, rather intended for post-graduate students.

 * **Rajesh Rajamani, _Vehicle Dynamics and Control_ (2012)**

 Editor : Springer / 1st edition : 2006, 500 pages / 2nd edition : 2012, 524 pages